pichfl/ember-data-primus/README.md

 # Warning!

 This project is provided as is and still in heavy development.

+**DO NOT USE IN PRODUCTION**

 # Ember-data-primus